 Every year the Island folk of Saturna invite boaters, and those wishing to ride the BC Ferries, to join them for a family-style Lamb Barbeque with 1200 of your best new friends, a tradition that has lasted over 70 years.

-July 1st, Canada Day, is the date to anchor over in Winter Cove and take part in a bit of history.
+July 1st, Canada Day, is the date to anchor overnight in Winter Cove and take part in a bit of history.
 The 350 year-round residents have been celebrating this special event since 1950.
-Over 100 boats came last year to share the experience and flavor of island life, food, and fun.
+Over 100 boats make the annual trek to share the experience and flavor of island life, food, and fun.

-This year is the first time for Co-Chairs Peggy Warren and Joan Selby to organize the event; they will be guiding island residents through the process of welcoming visitors to this special community picnic.
-We were told that planning began last September.
-Peggy and Joan noted that “there are so many tasks and considerations to attend to, that it feels like a fulltime job.”
-The event is an all volunteer effort, and funds raised help support island services and programs.
-What does it take to put on this Barbeque? – 27 lambs, many cords of fire wood, a Fire Department crew to ensure a safe environment, and paramedics on-hand for any needed assistance.
+Event volunteers guide island residents through the process of welcoming visitors to this special community picnic.
+Planning begins in September; “there are so many tasks and considerations to attend to, that it feels like a fulltime job,” as noted by event chairwomen Peggy and Joan.
+This unique event is an all-volunteer effort, and funds raised help support island services and programs.
+What does it take to put on this Barbeque? – 27 lambs, many cords of fire wood, a fire department crew to ensure a safe environment, and paramedics on-hand for any needed assistance.
 Making arrangements to have a Red Serge (Ceremonial Uniform) Royal Canadian Mounted Police in attendance is just one of the many tasks for the organizers.
-We were told the officer will be encouraging selfies.
+The officer often encourages selfies.

 By John Shepard